cloudlinux/imunify360-documentation/docs/dashboard/README.md

 :::tip Note
 For now, the feature covers the following ports:
 * FTP - 21 port,
-* SSH - 22 port, and any one manually defined starting the version 5.7
+* SSH - 22 port, and any other one manually defined starting from version 5.7
 * SMTP - 25, 465, 587 ports
 :::